copurcihan/DotNet-H3-Spatial-Index/README.md

 ## ❓[What Is H3 Geospatial H3 Index][h3-index]
 ℹ️ H3 is a hierarchical spatial indexing system that can be used to efficiently index and query points in space.<br/><br/>
 ℹ️ It uses a hexagonal grid to divide the Earth's surface into a series of nested cells, each with a unique index.<br/><br/>
-ℹ️ This allows for efficient spatial queries, such as finding all points within a certain radius of a given point, or all points within a specific hexagonal cell.
+ℹ️ This allows for efficient spatial queries, such as finding all points within a certain radius of a given point, or all points within a specific hexagonal cell.<br/><br/>
+ℹ️ [You should analyze Tables of Cell Statistics to understand easily H3 Spatial Index Concept][cell-stats]

 ## ❓ Where To Use H3 Spatial Index?
 ℹ️ Geospatial analysis and mapping<br/><br/>